mmphego/mmphego.github.io/_posts/2019-04-14-how-i-published-my-python-package-to-pypi-easily.md

 play_medium_post.py -ps 1 -u https://medium.com/@mmphego/how-i-managed-to-harness-imposter-syndrome-391fdb754820
 ```

-This has advantage of being generalizable to non-python scripts, as well: `play_medium_post.py` could have been a shell script, or something completely different.
+This has the advantage of being generalizable to non-python scripts, as well: `play_medium_post.py` could have been a shell script, or something completely different.

 #### Tests, Tests, Tests, Tests, Tests, Tests!!!

-Need I say more, if you still need convincing read this blog post: [Why Use Test Driven Development: 6 Benefits for Your Project](https://www.codica.com/blog/test-driven-development-benefits/).
+Need I say more if you still need convincing read this blog post: [Why Use Test Driven Development: 6 Benefits for Your Project](https://www.codica.com/blog/test-driven-development-benefits/).
 Any piece of code that you write, you should be writing with tests in mind so that you can better break apart larger functions into base components to hopefully get more reuse out of them.

 In my case, I wrote my package code first.
-However, you can also write your tests first, knowing your function can’t fulfil them and only then fill in the code until the test passes.
+However, you can also write your tests first, knowing your function can’t fulfill them and only then fill in the code until the test passes.
 There is a lot of great material out there for [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) if you want to explore the philosophy behind it more.
 This is something that is a major level up in best practice coding that once you force yourself to do, everything else will be so much easier.

 For my package, I used [`unittest`](https://docs.python.org/3.6/library/unittest.html) framework together with [`nose`](http://nose.readthedocs.io/) you are welcome to use any framework/module - I just prefer `nose`.

 Within our `tests` directory, we will need an empty `__init__.py` file as with our package.
-Next you write some tests!.
-If you would like to checkout and contribute to my tests go [here](https://github.com/mmphego/medium-to-speech/tree/master/tests).
+Next, you write some tests!.
+If you would like to check out and contribute to my tests go [here](https://github.com/mmphego/medium-to-speech/tree/master/tests).

 #### The tox.ini file